-Under the rules of the U.S. Department of Labor, Association Health Plans, are group health insurance policies that permit employers with less than 50 employees to join forces to providing employee benefits to their workforce.
-AHPs are basically designed to allow small employers to obtain large group pricing and underwriting advantages.
+Under the U.S. Department of Labor regulation, Association Health Plans (AHPs) are group health insurance policies that allow employers with less than fifty employees to join forces in giving away employee benefits to their workforce.
+AHPs are basically to give permission for small employers to obtain large group pricing and underwriting advantages.

 According to the new Executive Order, chambers of commerce and other trade associations are allowed to form AHPs based on common purpose, industry or geography.
 Also, for the very first time, sole-proprietors who do not have any other employees, are allowed to join AHPs along with their families.
 This will undoubtedly create a new option for many self-employed individuals to have access to quality, affordable group health insurance coverage and may encourage others to become entrepreneurs as well.

-Association Health Plans are not able to exclude employers or their employees, nor charge different premium amounts to employees based on their health status.
-Under the new rules, small businesses will continue to enjoy the same consumer protections and anti-discrimination provisions of the Affordable Care Act.
+No. If employers or their employees are eligible to join, they aren’t excluded from Association Health Plans.
+They aren’t charged too for different premium amounts on their health status.
+Under the new rules & regulations, small businesses will enjoy the same consumer protections and anti-discrimination provisions of the Affordable Care Act.